SeanShubin/code-structure/docs/naming.md

 ![ancestry 4](/docs/ancestry-4.svg)

 ### example: descendants depend on ancestors

+The same rationale for detecting when an ancestor depends on a descendant, also applies to when a descendant depends on an ancestor.
+This tool will detect a descendant depending on an ancestor, so that the software engineer can push the ancestor code down to a more qualified package.

 At the end of the previous example, we are in pretty good shape.
 These examples are listed in order of importance.
 However, we can still do better.
 The idea behind this last example is that categorization and dependency structure are